-National Military Appreciation Month (NMAM) is celebrated every May and is a declaration that encourages U.S. citizens to observe the month in a symbol of unity, to honor the current and former members of the U.S. Armed Forces, including those who have died in the pursuit of freedom.
-The month of May is characterized by six national observances highlighting the contributions of those who have served.
+National Military Appreciation Month (NMAM) is celebrated every May and is a declaration that encourages U.S. citizens to observe the month in a symbol of unity.
+NMAM honors current and former members of the U.S. Armed Forces, including those who have died in the pursuit of freedom.
+May is characterized by six national observances highlighting the contributions of those who have served.
 Show your support on social media with #MilitaryAppreciationMonth.

 About: Loyalty Day kicks off our Nation’s month-long celebration of military appreciation.
-It is a day set aside for the reaffirmation of loyalty to the United States and to reflect on the proud heritage of our American freedom.
+It is a day set aside for the reaffirmation of loyalty to the United States, and to reflect on the proud heritage of our American freedom.

 Public Service Recognition Week (PSRW)